bancbox/bancbox-getting-connected-ruby/README.md

     $ bundle install

-4. Copy .env.sample file and edit it to match your credentials received form Bancbox.
+4. Copy .env.sample file and edit it to match your credentials received from Bancbox.

     $ mv .env.sample .env